outofmem0ry/oom-oneforall/README.md

-# Automate-x

-Frequently used automation and scripts to go along with https://www.outofmemory.info/
+Examples, automation and helpers for various products.